EVALUATE YOUR CHANCES OF IMMIGRATING TO GREECE

 - Signing contracts: we can assist those who are interested in signing utility contracts and are unsure of the process or do not speak the language that well just yet;

-- Others: we can help you with information about how to enroll your children in a chosen school or kindergarten as well as offer advice on civic integration.
+- Others: when you move to Greece you will need to think about several additional issues; we can help you with information about how to enroll your children in a chosen school or kindergarten as well as offer advice on civic integration.